malonaz/sgpt/README.md

 Contributions to SGPT are welcome!
 Whether it's feature requests, bug fixes, documentation improvements, or any other changes, we are glad to see them.

 ## TODOs
-- Add sgpt repo, which generates embeddings for a repo and allows you to talk with it.
+- Clean up sgpt embed.
+- Create a /format library to avoid reproducing it all.